-- Kiana: Sailing yacht, snorkelling and scuba diving - 3 days, 2 nights
+- Kiana: Sailing yacht with snorkelling and scuba diving - 3 days, 2 nights

-- Reefsleep: Sleep on the reef in swag accommodation, fun activities - 2 days, 1 night
+- Reefsleep: Sleep on the reef in swag accommodation - 2 days, 1 night

-- Scenic Flight: Grab amazing photos, see Outer Reef from above - 1-hour aerial tour
+- Scenic Flight: Grab amazing photos and see the outer reef from above - 1 hour

-All parts of the Great Barrier Reef Marine Park are unique and beautiful in their own way and all are worth visiting - it just depends on what you want to achieve during your visit to the Whitsundays and what kind of boat tour you are hoping to have that will influence where you go.
-Make sure you're picking the right tour for you and know that no matter which type of reef you snorkel or dive in, you will see beautiful and unique marine life and get the best Whitsundays experience possible.
+All parts of the Great Barrier Reef Marine Park are unique and beautiful in their own way and all are worth visiting!
+Whether you visit the Outer Reef or the Inner Fringing Reef just depends on what you want to achieve during your visit to the Whitsundays and what kind of boat tour you are hoping to have.
+If you have more time, a multiday tour allows you to see much more than a day trip, but day trips are ideal for those without much time to spare.
+Make sure you're picking the right tour for you and know that no matter which type of reef you snorkel or dive in, you will see beautiful and unique marine life and get the best Whitsunday experience possible.

 Book your day trip or overnight tour to the Great Barrier Reef today!
 Chat with our travel experts who are available 24/7 or call +61 74914 2425!